astridx/meinblog/sik/r/web-components-tutorial/index.md

       <ul class="dropdown-list"></ul>
     </div>
   </div>
-`;
+`

 class Dropdown extends HTMLElement {
   constructor() {
-    super();
+    super()

-    this._sR = this.attachShadow({ mode: 'open' });
+    this._sR = this.attachShadow({ mode: 'open' })
-    this._sR.appendChild(template.content.cloneNode(true));
+    this._sR.appendChild(template.content.cloneNode(true))
   }

   static get observedAttributes() {
-    return ['label', 'option', 'options'];
+    return ['label', 'option', 'options']
   }

   get label() {
-    return this.getAttribute('label');
+    return this.getAttribute('label')
   }

   set label(value) {
-    this.setAttribute('label', value);
+    this.setAttribute('label', value)
   }

   get option() {
-    return this.getAttribute('option');
+    return this.getAttribute('option')
   }

   set option(value) {
-    this.setAttribute('option', value);
+    this.setAttribute('option', value)
   }

   get options() {
-    return JSON.parse(this.getAttribute('options'));
+    return JSON.parse(this.getAttribute('options'))
   }

   set options(value) {
-    this.setAttribute('options', JSON.stringify(value));
+    this.setAttribute('options', JSON.stringify(value))
   }

   static get observedAttributes() {
-    return ['label', 'option', 'options'];
+    return ['label', 'option', 'options']
   }

   attributeChangedCallback(name, oldVal, newVal) {
-    this.render();
+    this.render()
   }

-  render() {
+  render() {}
 }
-}

-window.customElements.define('my-dropdown', Dropdown);
+window.customElements.define('my-dropdown', Dropdown)
 ```

-There are several things to note here: First, in our style we can set a *global style* for our custom element with the `:host` selector.
+There are several things to note here: First, in our style we can set a _global style_ for our custom element with the `:host` selector.
 Second, the template uses our custom button element, but doesn't give it a label attribute yet.
 And third, there are getters and setters for each attribute/property, however, the getter and setter for the `options` attribute/property reflection are parsing the object from/to JSON.

-*Note: Except for all the mentioned things, you may also notice lots of boilerplate for all of our getter and setter methods for the property/attribute reflection.
+_Note: Except for all the mentioned things, you may also notice lots of boilerplate for all of our getter and setter methods for the property/attribute reflection.
 Also the lifecycle callback for our attributes looks repetitive and the constructor is the same as the one in our custom button element.
-You may learn later that there exist various lightweight libraries (e.g. LitElement with LitHTML) to be used on top of Web Components to remove this kind of repetitiveness for us.*
+You may learn later that there exist various lightweight libraries (e.g. LitElement with LitHTML) to be used on top of Web Components to remove this kind of repetitiveness for us._

 So far, all the passed properties and attributes are not used yet.
 We are only reacting to them with an empty render method.
 Let's make use of them by assigning them to the dropdown and button elements: